 I was a happy web consultant for about a year.
 Solo.
 One of my clients was Raytheon Corporation, and they asked me to work on the e-business strategy for Raytheon Marine.
 Once it was done, they couldn’t find an agency they felt could build out the idea, so they asked me to build a team.
 I hired five people, bought the computers, set up payroll, 401k, health insurance and the rest.
 A year later, the dreaded dot com fallout began.
 We survived another three years and eventually merged clients and employees to another company.

 In 2005, I responded to a blog post by Seth Godin.
 He was asking for help with an idea he wanted to try.
-Codenamed “Plexodex”, the idea was actually what Squidoo is today.
+Codenamed “Plexodex”, the idea was actually what became Squidoo.
 I spent the summer of 2005 writing the spec and producing all wireframes.
 We hired Viget Labs in August (2005), and then our Editor in Chief, Megan Casey, followed by our Chief Engineer, Gil Hildebrand some time after that – the founding team.
-Squidoo launched as a closed beta in October, 2005, followed by our public beta in December.
-Seven-plus years later, I’m as thrilled to be working with Seth as the first day.
+Squidoo launched as a closed beta in October 2005, followed by our public beta in December.
+We ran the site for 9 years, and I was as thrilled to be working with Seth every day.
 There’s never been a more generous, thoughtful, inspiring, genuine person I’ve met.
 Our team grew with even more people I loved working with, but we always remained lean and mean.
-Squidoo has remained in the top 100 most visited sites in the U.S. for some time now, reaching a rank as high as 35.
-Squidoo was acquired by Hubpages in August, 2014.
+Squidoo remained in the top 100 most visited sites in the U.S. for some time, reaching a rank as high as 35.
+Squidoo was acquired by Hubpages in August 2014.